Thorpe Fell Top

-The summit of this grouse moor is 506 metres above sea level and topped with a trig point.
+The summit of this grouse moor is 506 m above sea level and topped with a trig point.
 It was listed in Alan Dawson's "The Relative Hills of Britain" as a Marilyn.
 However, a number of recent observations and measurements suggest that the base of the war memorial at the top of Cracoe Fell some 1.7 km to the south-west, is probably higher, perhaps as high as 510 metres.

 Thorpe Fell Top is probably most easily visited from either Thorpe or Burnsall.
 The track and path marked on Ordnance Survey maps to the north and west of the summit continues all the way to the top of Cracoe Fell.
 The latter can also be reached along Fell Lane from the village of Cracoe.